ouhft/diakonia-open/docs-source/index.rst

 Documentation for Project Diakonia
 ==================================

-This is a PROJECT.
-This has aims AIMS.
-Test Message...
+This is an umbrella project for a range of activitie within the Oxford Universities NHS Hospitals Trust.
+This documentation has the aims of collating content in one easy to find location for quick reference and collective understanding.

-You should find information related to the overall system from design, through to deployment and maintenance.
+You should find information related to the overall systems from design, through to deployment and maintenance.
 If you have any questions, please contact the main author Carl Marshall (carl.marshall@ouh.nhs.uk).

 Quick links:

-* This documentation is online at https://ouh-churchill.github.io/index.html
+* This documentation is online at https://ouh-churchill.github.io/diakona/index.html
 * The repository is at https://github.com/ouh-churchill/diakonia
-* The project management (Waffle.io) screen is at https://waffle.io/ouh-churchill/diakonia

 Contents
 --------